Real-Serious-Games/Factory/README.md

 Alternately, to contribute please fork the project in github.

 # Factory Setup

+Reference the DLL and import the namespace:

+	using RSG.Factory;

-After referencing the DLL and *using* the namespace, the factory is instantiated as follows:
+Instantiate the factory as follows:

 	Factory factory = new Factory("MyApp", new MyLogger());